Villa comes from behind to score opening win

 Steve Bruce had an uneasy close-season with strong rumours he was set to be replaced by Thierry Henry by Villa's new owners, who saved the club from financial ruin.

-The takeover has allowed Villa to keep Jack Grealish, although he continues to be linked with Tottenham Hotspur ahead of Friday's (AEST) transfer deadline, and the playmaker helped Bruce's side come from behind at KCOM Stadium on Tuesday (AEST).
+The takeover has allowed Villa to keep Jack Grealish, although he continues to be linked with Tottenham Hotspur ahead of Friday's (NZST) transfer deadline, and the playmaker helped Bruce's side come from behind at KCOM Stadium on Tuesday (NZST).

 Evandro gave Hull a seventh-minute lead, turning a looping effort home from 20 yards after goalkeeper Jed Steer flapped at a corner, although the midfielder did not seem to be going for goal.